Fault in a Kansas City Slip and Fall Accident

 Because a “reasonable person” is not an actual person, the definition depends on what jurors believe a reasonable person would have done in a similar situation.
 It is up to your attorney to convince the jury that they, as reasonable individuals, would have known about a hazard or danger, or they would have acted differently than the property owner acted to prevent injuries.

 If a juror believes he or she would have acted differently (as a reasonable person) than the property owner acted, the juror is more likely to rule in your favor.
 However, without an experienced personal injury attorney presenting the evidence, jurors could be convinced by a defense attorney that a negligent property owner acted reasonably.

 Missouri and Kansas both have comparative fault laws that allow the court to decrease the compensation for an accident by the percentage of fault assigned to the victim.
-In other words, if you are partially at fault for the cause of your injury, the amount of money you receive for your injury could be lower than the actual value of damages.
+In other words, if you are partially at fault for the cause of your Kansas City slip and fall injury, the amount of money you receive for your injury could be lower than the actual value of damages.
 In Kansas, if you are found to be more than 50% at fault for your injury, your claim is barred completely.

 Therefore, you need to consider whether you contributed to the cause of your injury in a slip and fall accident.
 The insurance company and defense attorney will certainly try to blame you for some of the fault so that they can minimize the value of your injury claim.

 The same “reasonable person” standard is applied to judge your actions for comparative fault.
 For example, if a reasonable person would have seen a warning sign and stopped, the fact that you continued walking along the path and fell might be considered contributory negligence.
 An experienced Kansas City slip and fall attorney understands how to argue against claims of contributory negligence in slip and fall cases.